-If you have inherited some property, there are a number of decisions to be made you may wish to live in the property yourself, rent it out, or sell it.
+If you are selling inherited property, there are a number of decisions to be made.
+You may wish to live in the property yourself, rent it out or sell it.
 There may be taxes to be paid on the property you inherit, or you may have jointly inherited the house or flat with others.

 It is important to get organised here, and ensure that any outstanding debts or taxes or paid up.
 In addition, it is important to decide what you want to do with the property.

 In many cases, moving into the inherited property is not an option.
 It may not be convenient for work, school etc, or you may have jointly inherited the house or flat, so you need to consider other options.

 You could choose to keep possession of the property and choose to rent it out instead.
 If you want to keep the house, this is a good option, but there are problems associated with renting.